 Data Breaching Notification

 Besides request forms, this section will also let you notify your users about the data breaching.
-The notification can be sent via email on their provided email addresses.
+The notification can be sent via email to their provided email addresses.

 Step 10: Plugin Consent

-After you configure and addition, the checkbox like the one below will appear on the section where you have enabled the consents.
+After you configure and add, a checkbox like the one below will appear in the section where you have enabled the consent.